andybalaam/articles-how-to-write-a-programming-language/the-lexer/the-lexer.md

 We have now talked about the entire source code of Cell's lexer - that is all there is, so if you understand it, you have a good chance of understanding the lexer in your favourite programming language, or of writing your own.

+You can find the whole source code for Cell at https://github.com/andybalaam/cell along with articles and videos explaining more about how it works.

 ## Summary